Nisthananda Bajracharya

-Nisthananda Bajracharya (निष्ठानन्द बज्राचार्य) (9 December 1858 – 29 November 1935) was a Nepalese author who marked a turning point in Nepal Bhasa literature by breaking away from the classical style and writing prose in colloquial language.
+Nisthananda Bajracharya (निष्ठानन्द बज्राचार्य) (9 December 1858 – 29 November 1935) was a Nepalese writer who marked a turning point in Nepal Bhasa literature by breaking away from the classical style and writing prose in colloquial language.
 He was one of the leaders of the Nepal Bhasa renaissance, and also a pioneer of printing with moveable type in Nepal.
 He is honored as one of the Four Pillars of Nepal Bhasa.

 Early life

 Bajracharya was born in Om Bahal, Kathmandu to father Muktananda and mother Thakumati Bajracharya.
 He belonged to a family of hereditary Newari Buddhist priests, who engaged in performing sacred rituals.
 His first wife Ratna Prabha died in 1901, and he subsequently married Dyah Mayju.

 Career

 In 1901, after completing Buddhist studies, Bajracharya began giving religious discourses.
 His storytelling sessions were held in sacred courtyards and other open spaces and lasted four months.
 Bajracharya had a clear style of narrating stories which made him greatly popular.
 He adapted the ancient texts into easy-to-understand everyday language, as the old writing style had become complex to listeners.

 The written and spoken forms of Nepal Bhasa had begun to grow apart as its development came to an end around 1850 with the advent of the Rana dynasty.
 The Ranas did not like Nepal Bhasa and suppressed its use.
 By the time literary activities were revived during the Nepal Bhasa renaissance, the old style of writing had become difficult to follow.
 Bajracharya modernized the language by discarding the traditional spelling rules and writing it as it was spoken.
 He also brought a new style into prose writing by simplifying sentence construction.